 This is done mainly for two reasons:

-Until a formal valuation is undertaken, external estimated values will be used, such as estate agent appraisals and a formal valuation is undertaken if the loan becomes fully funded.
-If the value of the valuation falls below the specified value range as set out on the Loan Information page, then the borrower will not get the loan and all funds will be immediately returned to investors.
+Until a formal valuation is undertaken, external estimated values will be used, such as estate agent appraisals, and will be the initial value displayed on the Loan Information page.
+If the value of the formal valuation falls below the initial value range, then the borrower will not get the loan and all funds will be immediately returned to investors.

 In order to allow as many investors as possible to commit in a loan that is expected to be fully funded quickly, a commitment restriction may be applied by LandlordInvest.
 This means that each account is limited to a certain maximum commitment amount for a limited time period and as set out on the relevant loan listing.
 If the loan is not fully funded within that time period, investors may increase their commitment.